NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 }
 ```

-Once you have deployed the Lambda function it is recommended to set up a scheduled to run it on a regular basis.
+Once you have deployed the Lambda function it is recommended to set up a schedule to run it on a regular basis.
 The easiest way to do that is:
 1. Click on the `Add trigger` button from the Lambda function page.
 2. Select `EventBridge (CloudWatch Events)` as the trigger type.